Fusion as a Way for Limitless Energy Revolution in the World

 Rosatom announced today that preparatory work for the construction of four new reactors has commenced

-Rosenergoatom said the corresponding decision to construct the units was signed by Rosatom Director General Alexey Likhachov following a meeting on the organisation of work on the construction of reactors in Russia and the appointment of those responsible for the implementation of investment projects.
+Rosenergoatom said the corresponding decision to construct the units was signed by Rosatom Director General Alexey Likhachov following a meeting on the organisation of work on the construction of reactors in Russia for nuclear energy and the appointment of those responsible for the implementation of investment projects.
 It noted that the new units at Smolensk and Leningrad II are included in the general plan for the placement of electric power facilities until 2035, already approved by the Russian government.
 Likhachov noted that VVER-1200 and VVER-TOI reactors are being built not only in Russia, but also abroad.
 He said they use “the most advanced achievements and developments that meet all modern international safety requirements”.

 For the new Smolensk II and Leningrad II units, Rosenergoatom will act as the technical contractor for both investment projects.
 Atomproekt JSC and Atomenergoproekt JSC will act as the chief designer of the Leningrad II and Smolensk II units, respectively.